apache/cordova-js/README.md

   platforms.
 For example, error objects.
 Should we return JSON objects from native or minimal primitives (i.e. error codes as numbers)?
 Both are in use today, we need to decide on a standard.
-- Port all of the unit-testy stuff from mobile spec over to this project.
-Have mobile spec as a defacto functional/integration test.
 - Once-over all of the cordova-docs with the APIs defined in here to make sure all is consistent.
 There were function signature tweaks, undocumented procedures, etc.
-- Initialization of `device` in iOS needs to be upgraded.
-No more `DeviceInfo` global object if possible.
-Also need to make sure to fire the appropriate cordova channel after `device` is ready on iOS.

 # TODO / Hacking / Contributing

 - implementations:
-  button + app + contact + file + others (need to once-over) (BB), Playbook, everything for WP7, everything for Bada, any other platforms I missed...
+  - BlackBerry: button + app + contact + file + others (need to once-over)
+  - all of Playbook
+  - everything for WP7
+  - everything for Bada
-- specs: channel, pretty much everything under lib/plugin
+- tests for channel, pretty much everything under lib/plugin
 - think about whether to select and load the platform specific modules at runtime or at buildtime. what about platform-specific overrides? can we at buildtime decide to include only the overrides (to save a few